-Figure 10: aptured Image on Left/ Processed Results on Right

-Ramp Detection: because of its glossy paint and bluish color component, the ramp confuses normal color segmentation algorithms and often shows up as an obstacle under bright lighting conditions.
-This calls for a ramp identification strategy and a corresponding lane detection algorithm.
-By studying the histogram of the saturation plane in the HSV image, the ramp can be successfully identified based on number of pixels in a particular range of intensities.
-Figure 11 shows two histograms, one for a regular section of last year's autonomous trial course, and the other for a ramp section of the same course.
+Figure 7: Captured Image on Left/Processed Results on Right Ramp Detection: because of its glossypaint and bluish color component, the rampconfuses normal color segmentationalgorithms and often shows up as anobstacle under bright lighting conditions.This calls for a ramp identification strategyand a corresponding lane detectionalgorithm.
+By studying the histogram of thesaturation plane in the HSV image, the rampcan be successfully identified based onnumber of pixels in a particular range ofintensities.
+Figure 8 shows two histograms,one for a regular section of last year's autonomoustrial course, and the other for a ramp section of the

-Figure 11: The top histogram represent a section of the autonomous course without a ramp, the bottom histogram represent a ramp section of the autonomous course.
+Figure 8: The top histogram: Autonomous course without ramp.
+Bottom histogram: with ramp same course.
 After identifying the ramp a series of transform operations is performed so that only the ramp vertical edges are retained.
 The final output is an image that only contains the ramp edges.

-6.3.2 Goal Selection

-The goal selection algorithm is concerned with determining the "forward" direction.
+Flag Detection: New to the autonomous challenge are the red and green flags.
+Once identified, the flags will be used to guide the robot in a specific manner.
+To accomplish this task, color segmentation using Hue, Saturation, and Value (HSV) was used.
+By knowing the specific hue of the flags over a threshold saturation, the flags can be identified.
+The hue will relate to the color of the flag and the saturation will relate to how much of the color is present.
+As the saturation increases, the color becomes less white and closer to the color of interest.
+Segmenting the images independently for each color will result in a binary image that can be used to describe the locations of the flags present in the image.
+These locations can then be used in conjunction with an enhanced navigation strategy to maneuver between the colored flags.
+6.3.2 Goal Selection The goal selection algorithm is concerned with determining the "forward" direction.
 For the Navigation Challenge this is relatively easy, as forward is towards the next waypoint.
 However, in the autonomous challenge, the forward direction is less easy to determine, since it requires the vehicle to "go around the course".
 The ability to successfully navigate the autonomous course requires the use of image processing, obstacle avoidance and goal selection.
-These three facets allow Cerberus to remain in the lane lines and avoid obstacles, while continuing to move in a forward direction through the course.
+These three facets allow Megatron to remain in the lane lines and avoid obstacles, while continuing to move in a forward direction through the course.
 Keeping the robot moving in the forward direction is the biggest challenge, which is handled by goal selection.
-The forward direction then has to be established from the results of the Image Processing algorithms, which are not 100% reliable.
-Further complicating the situation is the presence of course features such as switchbacks and ramps, which can create apparent traps.
+The forward direction then has to be established from the results of the Image Processing algorithms, which are not 100%